stephenlynch-ops/Code-Cracker/README.md

 ### Now playing title

 - Gives feedback to the user, showing they are logged into the current game

+### Game number

+- Indicates to the player how many games have been attempted since the website was loaded

 ### Level number